nkklobodu/iot-water-monitoring-and-conservation/README.md

   6. Perform other non circuit connections such as the pump and tube hose connections
   7. Install the Arduino IDE software if necessary from the [Arduino website](https://www.arduino.cc/en/software/).
-  8. Setup the Arduino IDE to communicate with the ESP32 board with [this article](https://circuitdigest.com/microcontroller-projects/programming-esp32-with-arduino-ide)
+  8. Setup the Arduino IDE to communicate with the ESP32 board with [this article](https://circuitdigest.com/microcontroller-projects/programming-esp32-with-arduino-ide) if necessary
   8. Connect the ESP32 board to your computer using and micro USB to USB cable
-  9. Open the Arduino IDE and select the correct board and port from the Tools menu.
+  9. Open the `IoT Water Monitoring and Conservation` sketch in its folder in Arduino IDE and select the correct board and port from the Tools menu.
-  10. The
+  10. Upload the sketch

-RELAY
-  5. Upload the code to the Arduino board by clicking the "Upload" button in the Arduino IDE.

-  1. Install the Arduino IDE software from the [Arduino website](https://www.arduino.cc/en/software/).

 ## Additional Information